There is a common misconception that to rank highly you have to build lots of backlinks.

 Each of these strategies requires differing levels of effort, engagement, and promotion.
 Find the ones that work best for your brand and go from there.

-Yes, you still need backlinks, but an over-focus on them could lead to over-optimization and other issues.
+Backlinks are still a strong ranking factor and yes, you still need backlinks to rank in search engine results pages, but an over-focus on them could lead to over-optimization and other issues.

 Backlinks aren’t the only way to make your site respectable, trustworthy, and high ranking.